fraware/ChaosLabs/README.md

 3. **Access the Dashboard:** Open your browser at http://localhost:5500.

 ## 3 Local Setup
-Please refer to the Kubernetes Documentation for detailed instructions on deploying ChaosLab using the provided manifests.
+Please refer to the Kubernetes Documentation for detailed instructions on deploying ChaosLabs using the provided manifests.

 ## Usage
 ### Running an Experiment